nicolasmendonca/argentinian-cheatsheet/src/content/food.md

 There are many ways to drink it: Some people sweeten it with honey or sugar.
 Others drink it "as it is".
 Some have it cold.

+**In some cases you can observe argentinian specimens having mate during Standup meetings and Backlog Groomings**.
+It's part of their morning ritual...

 https://www.youtube.com/watch?v=ejSS5s7iO40

 ## Asado